cygami-vr/Grey-Hack-Encryption/README.md

 10. `qShift = ceil(log2(q)) * 2`
 11. `qFactor = (1 << qShift) / q`

-Using these, constructor your keypairs as such.
-Each number should be in a string hexadecimal representation such as `0xabc123`.
+Using these, constructor your keypairs as follows.
+Each number should be in a string hexadecimal representation such as `"0xabc123"`.

         publicKey = PublicKey.newKey(e, n, bitLen, rrm, blockSize) privateKey = PrivateKey.newKey(d, n, p, q, qModInvP, dp, dq, pShift, pFactor, qShift, qFactor)